Railag/rtweel/README.md

 - Using Picasso library for async image downloading & caching
 - Dialogs for loading moments
 - Icons
-- Some fragments for tweet posting, for detail tweet view, for file etc.
+- Some fragments for tweet posting, for detail tweet view, for files, etc.
 - Using support library, 3.0 > version support.

 TODO: